webpack/webpack.js.org/src/content/configuration/entry-context.md

   entry: () => new Promise((resolve) => resolve(['./demo', './demo2']))
 };
 ```

+> For example: you can use dynamic entries to get the actual entries from an external source (remote server, file system content or database)

 When combining with the [`output.library`](/configuration/output#output-library) option: If an array is passed only the last item is exported.